PrismarineJS/mineflayer/docs/tutorial.md

 const bot = mineflayer.createBot()
 ```

+If you run this example, you'll notice that your program will not stop.
+If you want to stop your currently running program, press `Ctrl` + `c`
 However, this bot isn't quite useful, as by default this will connect to a Minecraft server running on your machine with the port 25565.
 If you want to choose which server you want your bot to connect to, you have to pass along a few options.